 match for each applicant.

 What happens after a student/scholar is matched with a community member will depend on the pair’s mutual interests.
 For example, members might invite their matches for a dinner at home, to attend a cultural or sporting event, to take a shopping trip,

 or to participate in other similar activities.

-Community members, apply online here!
-If you prefer a print version of the application, apply here!
+Community members can apply online.
+If you prefer, there is a print version of the application.